viniciusban/viniciusban.github.io/resume.md

 I can also communicate in a few languages, in order of competence:

 - Portuguese (my native language)
-- English (reading, writing and intermediate conversation)
+- English (reading, writing, and intermediate conversation)
 - Spanish (reading, beginner writing)